terraref/documentation/clowder.md

 **Source code**
-The source code is available as a collection of Git repositorie.
+The source code is available as a collection of Git repositories.
 Install [Git](https://git-scm.com/) in order to clone them.

 **Examples** (from the [git repository](https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS))
 * **extractors-core** includes basic extractors, such as image thumbnail extraction.